Paul-Borisov/nextjs-graphql-countries-with-details-in-dynamic-right-hand-panel/README.md

 This is an educational **Next.js 15 RC + React 19** project for my colleagues, which highlights concepts of using GraphQL with Appollo client.

+- Technical stack: Next.js 15, React 19, TypeScript, GraphQL with Apollo Client and public server endpoint, Tailwind, Radix UI, TanStask Virtual.

 - Homepage queries a public GraphQL service, which returns a list of countries with desired attributes.

 ![Homepage loading in dark system theme](docs/images/1_homepage-loading-in-dark-system-theme.png "Homepage loading in dark system themes")

 - Data is presented in a tabular view with multiple attributes including country codes shaped as links.

+- I also added a navigation item to virtual grid with effects of dynamic **infinite scroll**.

 ![Homepage loaded in dark system theme](docs/images/2_homepage-loaded-in-dark-system-theme.png "Homepage loaded in dark system theme")